Source: Hal Dixon Monument

 Henry, or Hal, Dixon was a Revolutionary War officer born in what is today Caswell County.
 Dixon was appointed "Inspector General over Militia" by the North Carolina legislature in 1778.
 Along with Jethro Sumner and Nathanael Greene, Dixon was charged with the defense of the southern states during the Revolutionary War.

-Lies alongside the former railroad bed (today a biking path).
+The memorial stands alongside the former railroad bed (today a biking path).
+Mature trees and bushes serve as a picturesque backdrop.